opensafely/documentation/docs/pipelines.md

 * Each action must be named using a valid YAML key (you won't go wrong with letters, numbers, and underscores) and must be unique.
 * Each action must include a `run` key which includes an officially-supported command and a version (`latest` will always select the most recent version, but following initial development you should specify the version to ensure reproducibility).
-	* The `cohortextractor` command has the same options as described in the [cohortextractor section](cohortextractor.md), though the `expectations-population` option should not be used.
+	* The `cohortextractor` command has the same options as described in the [cohortextractor section](cohortextractor.md), though the `expectations-population` option should not be used, as this is supplied via the YAML.
 	* The `python`, `r`, and `stata-mp` commands provide a locked-down execution environment can take one or more `inputs` which are passed to the code.
 * Each action must include an `outputs` key with at least one output, classified as either `highly_sensitive` or `moderately_sensitive`
 	* `highly_sensitive` outputs are considered potentially highly-disclosive, and are never intended for publishing outside the secure environment
 	* `moderately_sensitive` outputs are automatically copied to the secure review area for redaction (otherwise known as [Level 4](workflow-security-levels.md)) and potentially for publication back to Github.
 * Each action can include a `needs` key which specifies a list of actions (contained within square brackets and separated by commas) that are required for it to successfully run.
-The actions must be defined elsewhere in the `project.yaml` but do not necessarily have to be defined above.
+When an action runs, the `outputs` of all its `needs` actions are copied to its working directory. `needs` actions can be defined anywhere in the `project.yaml`, but it's more readable if they are defined above.

 All file paths must be declared relative to the repository's root directory.
 So for example use `outputs/figures/`, not `C:/users/elvis/documents/myrepo/outputs/figures`.

-The location of each action's output is determined by the underlying code, not by `outputs`.
-The purpose of `outputs` is to label the disclosivity of each output &mdash; **any outputs not labelled will be deleted.**
+The location of each action's output is determined by the underlying code that the action invoked, not by the value of the `outputs` configuration.
+The purpose of `outputs` is to label the disclosivity of each output and indicate that it should be stored securely &mdash; **any outputs not labelled will be deleted.**

 ## Execution environments

-OpenSAFELY currently supports Stata, Pytho, and for statistical analysis.
+OpenSAFELY currently supports Stata, Python, and R for statistical analysis.

 For security reasons, available libraries are restricted to those provided by the framework.